Contents

 Your deposit is:-

-• If you cancel with 2-or-fewer days notice (or do not turn up for the session) your deposit covers my costs.
+- If you cancel with 2-or-fewer days’ notice (or you do not turn up for the session), your deposit covers my costs.

-Your deposit is subtracted from our first session’s fee (so, individual counselling at £55 per session, deposit of £30, leaves £25 to be paid to me on the day).
+Your deposit is subtracted from our first session’s fee (so, individual counselling at £65 per session, you take off £30 (the deposit) leaving the sum left to be paid on the day).

 If we agree to continue working together after the first session, subsequent sessions are payable in full on the day of the session.

-If your sessions are going to be paid by someone else, reading this FAQ about sessions payments will be helpful.
+If your sessions are going to be paid for by someone else, reading this FAQ about session payments will be helpful.

 I Choose who I Work with.